This article explains how to create a coding test on the TestGorilla platform.

 - Algorithmic thinking (e.g. searching, sorting, recursion, iteration)

 - Language-specific concepts (e.g. data structures, object-oriented programming)

-When it comes to SQL, you can create a test in which candidates write a query (using SELECT) or a database update (using INSERT, UPDATE, or DELETE).
+When it comes to SQL, tests ask candidates to write a query (using SELECT) or a database update (using INSERT, UPDATE, or DELETE).

 In the Questions tab, you can create 1 Preview Question and 5 actual Coding Questions.
-The preview question is what our customers will have access to.
-It should be representative of the other questions in the test, as customers will use it to determine if the test is relevant to them.
-The preview question will not be used in an actual candidate assessment.
+The preview question is shown to customers as a sample when they are trying to decide which test (and test level) to use for their candidates.
+Thus, the Preview Question should be representative of the other questions in the test, even though this question will not be used in actual candidate assessments.